genomeud/SRA-ome/README.md

 As for now, we are storing just one version: 2020-12-01.
 It is available here: https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump_archive/new_taxdump_2020-12-01.zip

-NB3: From the cited version we had to manually add two taxa: (which are present in the version of the KrakenDatabase):
+NB3: From the cited version we had to manually add two taxa:s
 | TaxonID   | ParentTaxonID | Rank    | TaxonName                 | Reason                                                   |
 | --------- | ------------- | ------- | ------------------------- | -------------------------------------------------------- |
 | 2801061   | 205167        | species | Andrena sp.
 MF-2021       | present in Sample.TaxonID but not in NCBI Taxonomy       |